Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

 ### Access token validation

 On the web API side, [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) verifies the incoming access token's signature and validates it's payload against the `issuer` and `audience` claims (defined in `BearerStrategy` constructor) using the `passport.authenticate()` API.
-In the `BearerStrategy` callback, you can add further validation steps as shown below:
+In the `BearerStrategy` callback, you can add further validation steps as shown below (see [app.js](./API/app.js)):

 ```javascript
 const express = require('express');